Local Causal Discovery for Statistically Efficient Causal Inference

-\paragraph{Ablations.} MB-by-MB, LDECC and LDP assume background knowledge of the treatment-outcome relation.
-Thus, we also consider the scenario where this is provided to them in \Cref{sec:bk_experiments}.
-Furthermore, we develop LOAD$^*$, a variant of LOAD that can also leverage this information by skipping Step 1 of the algorithm.
-Our results show the same trends as in \Cref{fig:main_results}, with LDP improving on its computational performance and LOAD$^*$ surpassing PC on binary data in F1 score and intervention distances.
 We also report results on identifiable target pairs for $n_{\mathbf{V}} \leq 500$ (\Cref{sec:identifiable_experiments}), where the overall patterns remain consistent.
 The main distinction is again in the binary setting, where the F1 score and intervention distance of LOAD is on par with PC.

 We evaluate the robustness of LOAD to different parameters of the synthetic data generation and experiment $n_{\mathbf{V}} = 200 $ with various numbers of data samples in \Cref{sec:samples}, and expected degrees for the synthetic graphs in \Cref{sec:degrees}.
 As expected, with larger numbers of samples, PC, MARVEL, SNAP($\infty$) and LOAD improve in F1 score and all methods improve in intervention distance.
 The number of samples does not seem to affect the computation time for Fisher Z. For $G^2$ the computation time and tests increase with the number of samples, reducing the gap between local methods and LOAD with PC and SNAP($\infty$).
 As expected, a larger average degree requires more CI tests and computation time, especially for PC and LDECC$^+$ , while the intervention distance and the F1 score worsen.

 \paragraph{Realistic Data Results.}